hackclub/hackclub/workshops/slack_todo_list/README.md

 })
 ```

 We're done setting up the bot!
-Run the repl and go to your slack workspace, you should be able to run `/todolist`, `/todolistadd` and `/todolistremove`!
+Run the repl and go to your Slack workspace, you should be able to run `/todolist`, `/todolistadd` and `/todolistremove`!

 ## Setting up uptimerobot